MaQuanZhi/Gaze-Estimation/README.md

         - Head pose extensions:
             Proposed unsupervised method is not limited to gaze estimation but can also be used to process face images and learn a head pose related representation.

+   * Proposed Approach

+        The main idea of the proposed method can be seen in figure given below:
 ### b) Datasets
 ![datasets.png](images/datasets.png)